RadicalZephyr/radicalzephyr.github.io/source/presentations/functional-reactive-programming/better-script.md

 terms of "ease of installation, quality of documentation and examples and apparent conceptual difficulty."

-So another goal of his with Elm was to make a very easily accessible FRP implementation.
+So another goal of Elm was to make an easily accessible implementation of FRP.

+(25 minutes, generously)

+Examples: